NAME

 --location-regex-trace

---location-regex option.
-Use this option
+option.
+Use this option to find out

 --file-per-type